Competing magnetic phases in Cr$_{3+\delta}$Te$_4$ are spatially segregated: Introduction

 The ordering of a fractional density of interstitials can lead to large unit cells.
 Of course, when only a fraction of interstitial sites are filled, there is also the possibility of disorder from partial occupancy of the ``wrong" sublattice.
 The large unit cells with two inequivalent sites allow for a variety of possible spin configurations.
 The \gls*{FM} phases have typically been analyzed allowing for distinct magnetic moments on each sublattice but a common spin direction.
 The \gls*{AFM} phases involve a considerably enlarged cell with additional moments and orientations.
 The relationship between the \gls*{FM} and \gls*{AFM} phases has been unclear.
 They appear to be associated with the same chemical phase; however, where the \gls*{FM} and \gls*{AFM} peak intensities have been plotted vs.\ temperature, as for Cr$_5$Te$_8$ \cite{huan08}, the development of the \gls*{AFM} order appears to have little impact on the \gls*{FM} order.
 This is a bit surprising if the two orders are superimposed in the same lattice.

 In this paper, we present a neutron diffraction study of nominal single crystals of Cr$_{3+\delta}$Te$_4$ with $\delta\approx -0.1$ and $-0.26$.
 For the $\delta\approx-0.1$ crystal, measurements of rocking curves for a series of reflections indicate the presence of two dominant domains with distinct monoclinic angles and different magnetic orders: the larger one develops FM order below $\approx 321$~K, while the smaller one develops only AFM order below $\approx 86$~K. In contrast, the $\delta\approx-0.26$ crystals exhibits only FM order.
 We find supporting evidence for two different monoclinic phases in the $\delta\approx-0.1$ sample from \gls*{TEM}.
 To analyze the magnetic orders, we make use of \gls*{SCND} measurements at 4~K and \gls*{NPD} measurements (on ground crystals) at temperatures both below and above $T_{\rm N}$. \gls*{XPD} data collected as a function of temperature provide evidence for substantial spontaneous magnetostriction that couples to the evolution of the magnitudes and orientations of magnetic moments.
 These combined multimodal observations support a scenario of fine-scale spatial segregation of two phases with slightly different Cr content but distinct FM and AFM orders, which interact through magnetostrictions of opposite sign.
 This interpretation is supported by \gls*{DFT} calculations of the optimal conditions for the FM and AFM phases.
+We note that it has been a challenge to fit together the pieces of this puzzle; further experiments that can confirm it are left for the future.

 The rest of the paper is organized as follows.
 In the next section, we describe how the crystals were grown and characterized, along with details of the various diffraction measurements.
 In Sec.~\ref{sec:RA}, we present and analyze the results in a step-by-step fashion to build a coherent understanding.
 In sec.~\ref{sec:SD}, we summarize our results and discuss their implications, followed by a brief conclusion.